VDA5050/VDA5050/VDA5050_EN.md

 ![Fleet control system and mobile robots](./assets/csagv.png)

-### Brief information

-Definition of a communication interface for driverless transport systems (DTS).
-This recommendation describes the communication interface for exchanging information between a central fleet control and mobile robots.

-### Disclaimer
+# Disclaimer

-The following explanations serve as an indication for the execution of an interface for communication between mobile robots and a fleet control.
-It is meant to be freely applicable to everyone and is non-binding.
+The following explanations are intended to provide guidance for implementing an interface that enables communication between mobile robots and a fleet management system.
+They are intended to be freely accessible to all users and are non-binding.
+Any party choosing to apply these guidelines is responsible for ensuring their correct and appropriate use in each specific case.
-Those who apply them shall ensure that they are applied properly in the specific case.

-They shall take into account the state of the art prevailing at the time of each issue.
-By applying the proposals, no one is evasive of responsibility for their own actions.
-The statements do not claim to be exhaustive or to the exact interpretation of the existing legislation.
-They may not replace the study of relevant policies, laws and regulations.
+Users must consider the applicable state of the art at the time the guidelines are applied.
+The use of these proposals does not relieve any party of responsibility for its own actions.
+These statements do not claim to be exhaustive, nor do they constitute an authoritative interpretation of existing laws.
+They do not replace the need to review and comply with relevant policies, legislation, or regulations.
-Furthermore, the special features of the respective products as well as their different possible applications shall be taken into account.
-Everyone acts at their own risk in this regard.
-Liability of the VDA and those involved in the development or application of the proposals is excluded.
+In addition, the specific characteristics of the respective products and their various potential applications must be considered.
+All users act at their own risk.
+Any liability on the part of the VDA and VDMA or any individuals involved in the development or application of these proposals is excluded.

-If you encounter any inaccuracies in the application of the proposals or the possibility of an incorrect interpretation, please inform the VDA immediately so that any defects can be rectified.
+If you identify any inaccuracies in the application of these proposals or potential risks of misinterpretation, please notify the VDA immediately so that any necessary corrections can be made.

 **Publisher**
-Verband der Automobilindustrie e.V.
-(VDA)
-Behrenstraße 35, 10117 Berlin,
+Verband der Automobilindustrie e.
+V. (VDA) Behrenstraße 35, 10117 Berlin,
 Germany
 www.vda.de